madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 3rd of February, 2019

+  - Travel Alone by Dr. DAD.
+Not only it puts me at ease as I'm listening to it right now but also, just a moment ago, as I was still listening to it, I created something elegant.
+If I'm right, its effects will echo way beyond my PhD.
+From now on, at least in my mind and completely incidentally, everything that follows from it is going to be linked to this song.

 ### 19th of January, 2019

   - There is a new album of Thylacine called ROADS, Vol. 1.
 In nature, when a